Archive of ‘GCD’ category

 Food Fair Stall

 Upon finding an Amnesty International petition urging the Chechen government to stop the abduction, torturing and killing of their gay men, we made announcements letting the school know about this issue.
-We then filled over four pages with signatures from members of the school community for the petition, shedding light on some of the more serious current issues that the LGBTQ+ community faces internationally, and allowing people to make a difference even form a distance.
+We then filled over four pages with signatures from members of the school community for the petition, shedding light on some of the more serious current issues that the LGBTQ+ community faces internationally, and allowing people to make a difference even from a distance.

 Finally, to finish up the school year we took part in the Tokyo Rainbow Pride parade, marching on behalf of the school.
 We painted a banner with the YIS logo and went with a group of students, teachers and parents and really enjoyed marching through Shibuya for about an hour.
 Our photos were ultimately featured in a few different Japanese newspapers, including Asahi and the Huffington Post, highlighting the impact that our participation had on the recognition of the international LGBTQ+ community in Japan.